cfe84/demo-lambda-proxy/README.md

 Lambda proxy to internal services

 You have to deploy the lambda, and set an API gateway resource that points to it.
 Also, you'll need to give access rights to your private service to the lambda.
+A more detailed manual is available [here](https://www.feval.ca/posts/Lambda-proxy/.

 Your choice is between: